Health Information Technology

 - Average annual salary: $55,676

 - Length of program: Two-year, Associated in Applied Science degree

 The Health Information Technology accepts approximately 28 students each fall semester.

 The Health Information Technology program consists of general education courses, HIT pre-fix courses and assigned clinical experiences.
 Specific locations depend on the course type.

 The required general education courses can be taken at the Belleville, Sam Wolf Granite City or Red Bud campuses or online.

 Health Information Technology Courses

-The HIT courses are only offered at the Belleville Campus during the day.
+The HIT courses are offered online.

 Clinical Education Experiences

 Clinical experiences are completed at hospital/clinical facilities throughout the district and in the St. Louis region.
 Students may be required to travel outside the college district for clinical experience courses.
 Background check and drug testing may be required prior to clinical experiences.
 Specific clinical placement cannot be guaranteed.